We watched Allen County's Kindness Movement SOAR to more than a million acts!

-Watch Allen County's Kindness Movement Grow!
-Every act brings us closer to making Allen County the kindest county in the country.
-Let’s inspire others, build momentum, and create a lasting bicentennial impact, one kind gesture at a time!
+Each and every act moved us closer to making Allen County the kindest county in the country.
+We inspired others, built momentum, and created a lasting bicentennial impact, one kind gesture at a time!

-Join us in embracing kindness and learn how you can make a positive impact in our community!
+You joined us in embracing kindness and learned how to make a positive impact in our community!

-Discover creative and meaningful ways to spread kindness no matter where you are!
+You discovered creative and meaningful ways to spread kindness no matter where you were!

-Inspire others by sharing your kindness journey and encouraging kindness journey and encouraging them to join the movement!
+You inspired others by sharing your kindness journey and encouraging them to join the movement!

-Share your story of kindness with us or on Facebook to help inspire more acts of kindness in our community!
+You shared your stories of kindness with us to help inspire more acts of kindness in our community!

 -